AVANTE LOGIXX INC. ANNOUNCES FINANCIAL RESULTS FOR THE THIRD FISCAL QUARTER ENDED DECEMBER 31, 2022

 Recurring Monthly Revenues improved by 7.6%.

 TORONTO-Ontario, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Avante Logixx Inc. (TSX.V: XX) (OTC: ALXXF) (“Avante” or the “Company”) is pleased to announce its financial results for its third fiscal quarter ended December 31, 2022 (all amounts in Canadian dollars thousands, unless otherwise indicated).
+27, 2023 (GLOBE NEWSWIRE) -- Avante Logixx Inc. (TSX.V: XX) ALXXF ("Avante" or the "Company") is pleased to announce its financial results for its third fiscal quarter ended December 31, 2022 (all amounts in Canadian dollars thousands, unless otherwise indicated).

 SUMMARY FINANCIAL RESULTS FOR THE QUARTER ENDED DECEMBER 31, 2022: